 Once created, a business continuity plan must be tested and exercised.

 The Berkshire Business Continuity Forum (BBCF) was founded in 2004 with the aim of raising awareness of business continuity and wider resilience issues to local organisations in Berkshire.
 The group is run by volunteers who are involved in and have experience of business continuity in some way, shape or form.
 They all give their time and contributions for free.

 If you would like to be added to the mailing list and attend events then please contact the Emergency Planning Service.
 You can also join in the discussion through the LinkedIn community.

 You can find out more about how to develop and exercise a business continuity plan on the GOV.UK website, or download their .

 The Business Continuity Institute also offers further training and qualifications in business continuity management.

-You can contact the Joint Emergency Planning Unit who can provide help and advice if you're thinking of formulating a Business Continuity plan.
+You can contact the Emergency Planning Service who can provide help and advice if you're thinking of formulating a Business Continuity plan.